ISwara (radio network)

-I-Radio (stylized in all lowercase as iradio) is an Indonesian radio network headquartered in Jakarta.
+iSwara (stylized as iSWARA, formerly I-Radio) is an Indonesian radio network headquartered in Jakarta.
 The network only plays Indonesian Hot AC & CHR.

 Its headquarters are at Sarinah Tower Lt 8, Jl.
 MH.
 Thamrin 11 Central Jakarta.

 History

 The MRA Group, at that time had owned Hard Rock FM, was expanding their radio network.
 In 2000, MRA created IRADIO and TRAXFM by acquisitions.
-IRADIO broadcast for the first time in 3 April 2000, while MTV On Sky was on test broadcast until 1 July 2000.
+IRADIO broadcast for the first time on 3 April 2000, while MTV On Sky was on test broadcast until 1 July 2000.